DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - The mitigation phase of incident response focuses on actions that can contain the damage incurred during an incident.
 This includes 📝limiting the scope and or effectiveness of the incident.

 - 7.6.4 ❄️**Reporting**
     - Reporting occurs throughout the incident response process
+    - During the Reporting phase, incident responders assess their obligations under laws and regulations to report the incident to government agencies and other regulators.
     - Once an incident is mitigated, formal reporting occurs because numerous stakeholders often need to understand what has happened
     - Jurisdictions may have specific laws governing the protection of personally identifiable information (PII), and must report if it's been exposed
     - Additionally, some third-party standards, such as the Payment Card Industry Data Security Standard (PCI DSS), require orgs to report certain security incidents to law enforcement